Skip to main content

 Invite a teammate

-Use invite from an account that can manage members in the active organization:
+Use auth invite from an account that can manage members in the active organization:

-npx libretto experimental auth invite teammate@example.com --role member
+npx libretto cloud auth invite teammate@example.com --role member

-The command prints the invitation id and the organization slug that the recipient needs for accept-invite.
+The command sends an invitation email to the teammate and prints the invitation id and organization slug that they need for auth accept-invite.

 Accept an invite

-Use accept-invite when you are joining an existing organization:
+Use auth accept-invite when you are joining an existing organization:

 Issue an API key